 How to Increase Employee Engagement and Where to Start

 First, it’s important to gauge your employee engagement.
 You won’t know how far you have to go until you actually ask the people working for you.
 To do this, you’ll need to look at your eNPS, or employee net promoter score.
-This is much like the NPS score you use to gauge how customers feel, but it’s turned inward and looks at whether an employee would recommend your workplace to a friend or not, for example.
+This is much like the NPS score you use to gauge how customers feel, but it’s turned inward and looks at whether an employee would recommend your workplace to someone else or not.

 While this process does not fix issues present in an organization, it is a valuable stepping stone to improving your workplace.